 I am a recent graduate of Syracuse University where I majored in film.
 Currently, I work as a customer service assistant at Film Emporium, a film insurance brokerage in Larchmont, NY.
 Since I was very little, I’ve been passionate about writing and talking about films.
 While I enjoy seeing film’s online and instantaneously, I still don’t mind seeing films in a theater.
 My favorite filmmakers to watch are Martin Scorsese and Paul Thomas Anderson.

 Rose is currently a sophomore at Interlochen Arts Academy studying Motion Picture Arts.
 She is from the Upper Hudson Valley, where her interest in film was piqued by a local film festival when she was in the fifth grade, and she has been talking about and writing about films ever since.

-Jacob Levy is a recent graduate of Muhlenberg College, where he double majored in Media & Communications and Film Studies.
-While Jacob loves watching numerous blockbusters such as Avengers: Infinity War, he is just as excited to watch foreign and independent films like The Square.
-Jacob enjoys writing for Gen Z Critics as it gives him a place to share his thoughts on overlooked films such as Krisha.
+Jacob is a graduate of Muhlenberg College, where he double majored in Media Communications and Film Studies.
+A dedicated movie buff, Jacob watches blockbusters for their gripping action scenes, foreign films for their unique perspectives, and independent films for their unconventional narratives.
+Jacob enjoys writing for Gen Z Critics, as it gives him a place to share his thoughts on overlooked films such as I Feel Pretty.